 Lagrangian cobordisms provide a geometric interpretation of ``iterated mapping cones'' in the Fukaya category. \begin{definition}[\cite{arnol1980lagrange}] Given Lagrangian submanifolds $\{L_i\subset X\}_{i=0}^k$, a Lagrangian cobordism $K:(L_1, \ldots, L_k)\rightsquigarrow L_0$ is a Lagrangian submanifold $K\subset X\times \CC$ and has the form

 outside of a compact set $V\subset \CC$. \end{definition} Lagrangian cobordisms provide a geometric decomposition of $L_0$ in terms of the $L_i$.
-They also give a Floer-theoretic decomposition of $L_0$ in terms of the $L_i$. \begin{thm}[\cite{biran2013lagrangian,bosshard2022lagrangian}] Given an exact\footnote{In \cite{biran2013lagrangian}, the cobordisms are only required to be monotone.} embedded Lagrangian cobordism $K:(L_1, \ldots, L_k)\rightsquigarrow L_0$, there exists an iterated mapping cone decomposition in the (pre-triangulated closure of the) wrapped Fukaya category
+They also give a Floer-theoretic decomposition of $L_0$ in terms of the $L_i$. \begin{thm}[\cite{biran2013lagrangian,bosshard2022lagrangian}] Given an exact\footnote{In \cite{biran2013lagrangian}, the cobordisms are only required to be monotone.
+In \cite{bosshard2022lagrangian}, the definition of Lagrangian cobordism needs to be slightly modified, as exact Lagrangians for any Liouville form on $X\times \CC$ will fail to satisfy \cref{def:lagrangianCobordism}.
+See \cite[Definition 3.2]{bosshard2022lagrangian} for the precise definition.} embedded Lagrangian cobordism $K:(L_1, \ldots, L_k)\rightsquigarrow L_0$, there exists an iterated mapping cone decomposition in the (pre-triangulated closure of the) wrapped Fukaya category